A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores

-Semi-supervised anomaly detection\footnote{Here, we adopt the terminology used in a survey paper \cite{chandola_anomaly_2009} among several variations.
-We may also refer to the semi-supervised detection as novelty detection \cite{pimentel_review_2014}.} is a problem to find anomalies given data whose labeled part comprises only normal behaviors of a target system.
-A typical solution consists of two phases: training and test.
-First, in the training phase, a model (e.g., density estimation, subspace-based models, clusters, and other generative models) is learned on the data of normal behaviors.
-Then, in the test phase, a score $e(\bm{x}):\mathcal{X}\to\mathbb{R}$ (e.g., reconstruction errors, negative log-likelihoods, and distance from cluster centers, etc.) is computed using the learned model, where $\bm{x}\in\mathcal{X}$ is a test data point.
-We call $e(\bm{x})$ \emph{anomaly score} because a high value of $e(\bm{x})$ implies the possibility that $x$ is anomalous.
-In practice, an alarm is issued if $e(\bm{x})$ exceeds some threshold value $\ethresh$, and possibly $\bm{x}$ is further inspected by domain experts.
-Semi-supervised anomaly detection methods are useful in many practices as they do not assume labeled anomalies and generally do not require storing the whole training data in the test phase.
+We focus on the type of anomaly detection methods where some \emph{anomaly score} is computed.
+Semi-supervised anomaly detection\footnote{Following the terminology of \citet{chandola_anomaly_2009}; synonymous to novelty detection \citep[e.g.,][]{pimentel_review_2014}.} usually falls into this category, where a mechanism to detect anomalies is sought given only normal data.
+A typical solution of semi-supervised anomaly detection consists of two phases.
+In the first phase (i.e., the training phase), a model, such as a density estimator, a subspace-based model, and a set of clusters, is learned with the normal data.
+Then, in the second phase (i.e., the test phase), an anomaly score

+is computed using the learned model, where $\bm{x}\in\mathcal{X}$ is a test data sample in some data space $\mathcal{X}$ with $d$ features such as $\mathcal{X} \subset \mathbb{R}^d$ and $\mathcal{X} \subset \{0,1\}^d$.
+The anomaly score, $e(\bm{x})$, should indicate a large value when $\bm{x}$ is anomalous.
+An alarm is issued if $e(\bm{x})$ exceeds some threshold value, $\ethresh$.
+Semi-supervised anomaly detection methods are useful in many practices, since they do not assume labeled anomalies and generally do not require storing all the data after the training phase.